Uune: Tutorial

 Example: A quick peek

 For this example, our crew of roleplayers are trying to investigate a group which has recently repaired and rededicated a cathedral to an elder god who was all but forgotten some time ago.
-The crew have made their was to the outskirts of the area, and need to get a look inside.
+The crew have made their way to the outskirts of the area, and need to get a look inside.

 Faelyn, Andres’ elf, is heading the operation.
 “I signal everyone to follow behind me.”
 Everyone nods in agreement, and Faelyn continues.
 “I move in close, and peer into the window.”